-In Clue, you can track your hair daily as “Good”, “Bad”, “Oily”, or “Dry”, or create your own custom tag.
+In Clue, you can track your hair daily as “Good”, “Bad”, “Oily”, or “Dry”.
+You can also create your own .

 Some days you might feel super energized and motivated to work out, while other days, the opposite is true.
 Although sleep and diet are major factors when it comes to your exercise performance, scientific studies are also exploring how hormonal fluctuations across the menstrual cycle can affect your training.